Pentest Cost & Pricing

-Typically, the penetration test cost at binsec GmbH range between 3,000 and 25.000 euros.
+Typically, the professional, manual penetration test price range at binsec GmbH is between 3,000 and 25,000 euros.

 Contact us